Geneva Motor Show 2019

 Like GearBrain on Facebook

-As the crown jewel of annual auto shows, Geneva is the place for a first look at the future of motor cars.
+As the crown jewel of annual auto shows, Geneva offers a first look at the future of motor cars.

 The show's star attractions often included slivers of Italian, carbon-clad exotica, waging war with ever-greater performance stats and flamboyant, look-at-me designs.
-Gasoline-derived horsepower reigned supreme, with not a second thought spent on environmental responsibility, or 'mobility solutions.'
+Gasoline-derived horsepower reigned supreme, with little thought spent on environmental responsibility or 'mobility solutions.'

 Read More:

 But the writing is on the wall.
-Internal combustion will be outlawed in many of our lifetimes, city streets are packed, fewer teenagers bother learning how to drive — and for those who do, cars have become consumables, paid monthly like a phone bill or Spotify subscription.
+Internal combustion will be outlawed in many of our lifetimes, city streets are packed, and fewer teenagers bother learning how to drive—and for those who do, cars have become consumables, paid monthly like a phone bill or Spotify subscription.

-So, while the usual candidates like Ferrari, Lamborghini, Bugatti and McLaren still descended on Geneva, the story of the future car is being written by others.
-Here's a look at what we found, and what it means for the cars of tomorrow.
+So, while the usual candidates like Ferrari, Lamborghini, Bugatti, and McLaren still descend on Geneva, others are writing the story of the future car.
+Here's a look at what we found and what it means for the cars of tomorrow.

 Google is getting serious about putting Android in the car - Polestar 2

-The first car to partner with Google on this journey is Polestar, the Volvo sibling which used Geneva to show-off its second car, the Polestar 2.
+The first car to partner with Google on this journey is Polestar, the Volvo sibling that used Geneva to show off its second car, the Polestar 2.

 Dull name aside, this is an important car.
-It's electric, looks great, and is priced to take on the Tesla Model 3, but more importantly is its Android software, which controls everything.
-This includes the music system, but also Google apps like Maps, Music and the Play Store which run natively, and are controlled by buttons, touch screen, and Google Assistant.
+It's electric, looks great, and is priced to compete with the Tesla Model 3.
+But more importantly, its Android software controls everything.
+This includes the music system and Google apps like Maps, Music, and the Play Store, which run natively and are controlled by buttons, touch screens, and Google Assistant.

 This is the same Google Assistant you use at home, so you can ask about the news, fire up a Spotify playlist, add something to your calendar, look up almost anything online, and control your smart home devices — all with the usual 'hey/okay Google' call sign.
-By the time the car goes on sale in 2020, Android and the Google Assistant will also take care of the climate, heated seats, and more.
+When the car goes on sale in 2020, Android and Google Assistant will also take care of the climate, heated seats, and more.

 Cooler batteries will mean faster charging - Piech Mark Zero

-New carmaker Piech Automotive arrived in Geneva with its first vehicle, called the Mark Zero.
+New carmaker Piech Automotive arrived in Geneva with its first vehicle, the Mark Zero.
 An all-electric sports car with classic good looks and a claimed range of 311 miles, the Mark Zero already ticks a lot of boxes.
-But what makes it stand out — at least on paper — is the battery charging times it claims; Piech says going from zero to 85 percent takes just four minutes and 40 seconds.
+But what makes it stand out—at least on paper—is the battery charging times it claims; Piech says going from zero to 85 percent takes just four minutes and 40 seconds.

 If true, this is far quicker than anything on sale today.
 Generally speaking, a Tesla takes between 40 and 60 minutes to charge its battery by that amount.
-Piech is vague about its technology, but says it can achieve this by cooling the battery in a way no one else is doing.
-By keeping the battery temperature down, it can be charged (and drained) more quickly without overheating.
+Piech is vague about its technology but says it can achieve this by cooling the battery in a way no one else is doing.
+Keeping the battery temperature down can be charged (and drained) more quickly without overheating.

 Where cars are going, you don't need a driving license - Citroen Ami One